Frequently Asked Questions

 My Account and Results

 Log in to your HomeDNA account and click Edit in the My Information section of My Account.
-Once there, you can change your email address and reset your password.
+Once there, you can reset your password, but be advised you cannot change your email.
+That is because your email address is the identifier for all transactions related to your account.

 Yes, but keep in mind that each person’s reports are exclusively accessible under that single account and can only be accessed with one set of login credentials.